kwankunghkg/Robotics/Rpi/Pico/reference.md

 ----

-How to make a Bluetooth remote using a Raspberry Pi Pico W and MicroPython / Kevin McAleer /  Premiered Jul 3, 2023  #Pico​ #MicroPython​ #Robotics
+How to make a Bluetooth remote using a Raspberry Pi Pico W and MicroPython / Kevin McAleer / Jul 3, 2023 / #Pico​ #MicroPython​ #Robotics
 https://youtu.be/-0wCtKz1l78
 24.1K subscribers / 12,782 views  //
 	00:00 Introduction